fjaderboll/elsie-assistant/README.md

 ```

 ## Run
+The first time you run it, make sure to have a Internet connection.

 ```shell
 # start ollama server
 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama             # only CPU